 What’s more, checking your analytics at the end of each month will help you plan for the next month.

-Note: Google Analytics must be set up and installed on your website BEFORE you start doing any marketing.
+Important Note: Google Analytics must be set up and installed on your website BEFORE you start doing any marketing.
 Twitter Analytics needs to be turned on and you need at least 100 followers to start analyzing.
+On Instagram and Facebook, you need at least 100 followers to get insights.

 In conclusion, the tools and methods of getting to know your customers are there for your use.
 How can you not take advantage of them?